 Individuals who have been accused of drug manufacturing will likely also be charged with related crimes such as possession or possession with intent to sell.
 If the quantity of a controlled substance is especially large, such as more than 28 grams of cocaine, individuals may incur a drug trafficking charge.
 The amount of a controlled substance necessary to quality for a trafficking charge is different for each substance as well.

-Powerful Drug Crime Lawyer in Jacksonville
+Powerful Lawyer in Jacksonville

-Call us today for a free one-hour consultation.
+Call us today for a free one-hour consultation. **Consultation fees may apply to family law consultations.